-It seems like more and more people nowadays are just saying they only do ‘what the Bible says’ because the ‘Bible says so’ and they ‘believe in the Bible’ while the opinion, interpretation and application of what select Biblical texts might mean varies from Christian to Christian, denomination to denomination – most of whom appear to be followers of Christ, or at the very least, dedicated to good works.
-In light of the burst of moral and intellectual relativism infecting the Western world, I’m surprised to say that legalism with it’s younger brother literalism are running rampant in the modern church.
+It sounds like more people nowadays are just saying they only do ‘what the Bible says’ because the ‘Bible says so’ and they ‘believe in the Bible’ while the opinion, interpretation and application of what select Biblical texts might mean varies from Christian to Christian, denomination to denomination – most of whom appear to be followers of Christ, or at the very least, dedicated to good works.
+Though this may appear as some people compensating for the burst of moral and intellectual relativism infecting the Western world, I’m surprised to say that legalism with its younger brother literalism are running rampant in the modern church.

 Firstly, I apologize for the abysmal title.
 I just couldn’t for the life of me conceive a more appropriate headliner.
 If you could find it in your hearts to forgive me, we can proceed.
 If not, I suppose your journey ends here.

 “I’m right, you’re wrong!” has seemingly become a self-conscious adage for the millennial generation.
 Worst of all, the negligent, irresponsible and unaccountable behaviour the Internet stimulates from both anonymity and popularity has enchantingly swollen this sense of self-righteousness.
 Albeit, such a blatant claim is a massive generalization on my part, but it does not lack justification – Western society cultivates the belief that right and wrong birth in the eye of the beholder and the only person we ought to hold accountable is our self.
 While personal responsibility is undoubtedly noble, the greater context of such belief is found wanting.
 Weaved from the same fabric there is a polar socio-moral that emphasizes truth ought to be subjective and therefore should be determined by a majority ruling of embellished belief, which more often than not leads to “peer pressure” dissemination through social movements.